Komodo Dragons & Indonesia

 Every evening.

-It felt like a classic scene from a low-budget horror film.
+It felt like a classic scene from a zombie film.

-And then - we head home to Labuan Bajo.
+And then - we cruised back home to Labuan Bajo.

 In the dark.